-18. Overtime on shift work
+18. Overtime on shift work or shift work within processing

 For overtime for employees on shift work, overtime allowance is paid in addition to the applicable shift allowance.
-Cf. clause 4 in the shift work agreement page 106.
+Cf. clause 4 of the shift work agreement page 111.

 A - Before or immediately after normal working hours